Terms of Business

 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

-Through the lenders or other undertakings with which we hold an agency, Greenway Financial Advisors Ltd can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential investment property.
+Through the lenders or other undertakings with which we hold an agency, ABC Ltd. can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential investment property.

 We provide mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available in the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).

 We will need to collect sufficient information from you before we can offer any advice on housing loans.
 This is due to the fact that a key issue in relation to mortgage advice is affordability.
 Such information should be produced promptly upon our request.

 STATEMENT OF CHARGES

 We may earn our remuneration on the basis of fee, commission and any other type of remuneration, including a non-monetary benefit or on the basis of a combination of these methods.
 A non-monetary benefit will only be accepted if it enhances the quality of the service to our clients.

 You may choose to pay in full for our services by means of a fee.
 Where we receive recurring commission, this forms part of the remuneration for initial advice provided.
 We reserve the right to charge additional fees if the number of hours relating to on-going advice/assistance exceeds 20 hrs.

 A summary of the details of all arrangements for any fee, commission other reward or remuneration paid or provided to us which have agreed with product providers is available in our office or on our website – https://greenwayfinancialadvisors.ie/our-remuneration/